llahteinen/notpad/README.md

+# NotPad
+---

-Small and snappy notepad app with Win32 API, no WinUI, no AI slop, no bloat.
+Small and snappy notepad app for Windows, Linux and macOS.
+No AI slop, no bloat.

+Windows version with Win32 API, no sluggish WinUI.

 The idea is to have just enough features and remain lightweight and fast.